 Book now: Kioku by Endo

-Book now: Alto
+Book now: The Devonshire

 Market Halls Victoria

 What: Market Halls fabulous rooftop space opens up every summer so you can sun yourself and enjoy great food and drink whilst you wait for your delayed train at the station.
-Thankfully there’s lots to keep you going here - Black Bear Burger, Butchies fried chicken, DF Tacos and Roti King offshoot Gopal’s Corner, among others, plus a new summer spritz menu and room for a whopping 220 guests.
+Thankfully, there’s lots to keep you going here - Black Bear Burger, Butchies fried chicken, DF Tacos and Roti King offshoot Gopal’s Corner, among others, plus a new summer spritz menu and room for a whopping 220 guests.
 If the rain shows up, there’s even a retractable roof.

 Where: 191 Terminus Place, SW1E 5NE